mpaiva/wcag-tokens/README.md

 - **Improve Documentation**: Help us make our documentation clearer and more comprehensive to assist others in using and understanding our tokens.
 - **Spread the Word**: Share the repository with others who might find it useful or could contribute to its growth.

 Together, we can build a more accessible digital world, one design token at a time!
-To get started and learn how to contribute to this repository, check out our [contribution guidelines](https://github.com/mpaiva/accessible-design-tokens/contribute.md).

 ## How to Make a Contribution